Dozens of House Republicans, staffers march maskless to Senate floor to protest mask mandate

 "Along with the majority of Americans, we rejected the totalitarian, hypocritical, and arbitrary ruling from Speaker Pelosi demanding masks be worn in the House," Cawthorn said.
 "My staff should never fear arrest because they practice individual responsibility."

-The North Carolina congressman’s communications director Micah Bock told Fox News on Thursday that he was stopped by a Capitol Police officer and prevented from entering the Cannon House Office Building for not wearing a mask.
+The North Carolina congressman’s communications director, Micah Bock, told Fox News on Thursday that he was stopped by a Capitol Police officer and prevented from entering the Cannon House Office Building for not wearing a mask.

 Bock said he was advised by the officer that he had to "wear a mask to go through security" and that what he did after he went through was his "own concern."